What comes first, Oxidative Stress or Inflammation?? It’s confusing!

 A whole body approach with a simple DNA (HIPAA compliant) cheek swab and $99 test.
 Follow it up with a one month cellular cleanse to get your body primed for your formula and within 30 days your 35 page report is in your email and custom supplements are mailed to you door.
 The analysis is complicated but made very simple for you.

 Are you ready to be proactive with your health?
-Drop me a message or book a consult, I’d be happy to speak with you.
+Drop me a comment.
+I’d be happy to speak with you.

 In good health,